N-look/movie-website/README.md

-# Personal Movie Website
+# Movie Website

-A modern movie and TV discovery web app built with React and Vite.
+A modern movie and TV website built with React and Vite.
 Browse movies, TV shows, anime, and get AI-powered recommendations, with authentication and saved data backed by Supabase.

 ## Tech Stack